Save money. Spend within your means. Do a job on the side and earn extra. We’ve surely thought of all these.

 Limp celery no longer gets consigned to feed the chickens or to the bin.
 Half-eaten apples are cherished, not chucked.
-Some ideas I like include make fritters or pikelets with leftover fruit or vegetables, adding some sugar or cheese respectively to make a new meal, an afternoon snack or something new and exciting for lunch boxes!
+Some ideas I like include making fritters or pikelets with leftover fruit or vegetables, adding some sugar or cheese respectively to make a new meal, an afternoon snack or something new and exciting for lunch boxes!

 Grate down the dry end of the cheese block and freeze it it will still melt and stick a topping on a pizza, even if you can’t put it in a sandwich or eat with crackers.
 Fry leftover rice with tamari and frozen vegetables for a quick snack.